Frank3549/RecipeRealm/README.md

-5.5: If you're on windows you'll likely need to run the following: npm run predev (with docker opened) npm next dev
+5.5: If you're on windows you'll likely need to run the following: npm run predev (with docker opened) npx next dev

-6: With the local development running in a seperate terminal run to migrate and seed the database npx knex migrate:latest npx knex seed:run (should you want our example data)
+6: With the local development running in a separate terminal run to migrate and seed the database npx knex migrate:latest npx knex seed:run (should you want our example data)

 7: Feel free to stop the development server.
 You can now run local development with: npx next dev (on windows) npm run dev (on mac)

+Notes for future developement:

+Rolling back migrations: npx knex migrate:rollback --all (after stopping docker)